qzhang92/Take_Home_Qi_Zhang/Solution.md

     # print("\nFinal Result Summary:", result_dict)
     ```

+# Reclustering
+The reclustering step provides the mechanism for model evolution and addresses the limitations of the initial DBSCAN run.
+As we get more and more files from input, there will definitely new files that are not part of the original groups.
+In this cases, outliers will become more and more so we need to recluster.
+1. **Data Preparation and Full Retraining:** This section loads the expanded dataset and re-runs both the Word2Vec model training and the document embedding generation.
+    ```
+    # Assume functions and constants from Step 2 (e.g., custom_tokenizer, EMBEDDING_DIM) are available.

+    def load_all_data_for_retraining():
+        """
+        Simulates loading the original 100 files AND all files from the Outlier Queue.
+        Returns: (list of file tokens, list of raw file contents)
+        """
+        # Placeholder: In a real system, this would fetch files from a database/storage.
+        # For this example, we assume we get a new, larger list of tokens:

+        # Simulating 100 initial files + 10 new outliers = 110 files
+        return [
+            ['MOV', 'EAX', '10'],
+            ['PUSH', 'EBP'],
+            # ... up to 110 documents ...
+            ['NEW_OP', 'XYZ']
+        ]

+    def perform_full_retraining():

+        print("\n--- Starting Model Retraining (Full Batch) ---")

+        # 1. Load the entire expanded corpus
+        new_corpus_tokens = load_all_data_for_retraining()

+        if not new_corpus_tokens:
+            print("Error: Expanded corpus is empty.")
+            return None, None, None

+        # 2. Re-train the Word2Vec model on the larger corpus
+        # This captures new vocabulary and updates all existing vectors
+        new_model = Word2Vec(
+            sentences=new_corpus_tokens,
+            vector_size=EMBEDDING_DIM,
+            window=5,
+            min_count=1,
+            workers=4
+        )
+        new_model.init_sims(replace=True)
+        print(f"Word2Vec Retrained.
+New Vocabulary Size: {len(new_model.wv.key_to_index)}")

+        # 3. Re-generate the full feature matrix X'
+        X_prime = np.array([
+            generate_document_vector(tokens, new_model)
+            for tokens in new_corpus_tokens
+        ])

+        print(f"New Feature Matrix X' Generated.
+Shape: {X_prime.shape}") return new_model, X_prime, new_corpus_tokens
+    ```

 This detailed plan now ensures continuity from feature selection through the final classification goal.